luchophelps13/amazonpricetracker/README.md

 2. Grab the URL of the web page

-3. Set HEADERS = User Agent dictionary
+3. Set HEADERS = User Agent dictionary.
 This is used to disguise youself as a human, not as a python script

 4. Make sure you have a status code of 200 (not 503) and set up soup object to parse html